snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 If you have any questions or run into any problems, please [raise an issue][issues] or get in touch with us through [the usual channels][talk-to-us].

-**DISCARDED DRAFTS DELETE AFTER REVIEW**

-Iglu Scala Client was initially written in 2014, when Scala ecosystem was drastically different.
-Many libraries were improved, rewritten or abandoned since then, design approaches evolved and new conventions emerged.
-Snowplow is among biggest open source Scala users and we want to be a part of the ecosystem, following widely accepted practices and embracing best libraries out there.

-One of design approaches emerged since 2014 in Scala ecosystem is [tagless final], a way to write extensible and type-safe DSLs.
-In a nutshell, tagless final allows developers to abstract over certain _capabilities_, usually related to side-effects and declare functions, depending of them.
-Callers of such tagless-final function need to provide the capability or depend on it themselves.
-Different environments can have different requirements, such as ability to execute code in concurrent, distributed or purely functional fashion and end-users could provide different capability-interpreters with these requirements in mind.

 [batch-deprecation-rfc]: https://discourse.snowplowanalytics.com/t/rfc-making-the-snowplow-pipeline-real-time-end-to-end-and-deprecating-support-for-batch-processing-modules/3018
 [automigrations-rfc]: https://discourse.snowplowanalytics.com/t/redshift-automatic-table-migrations-rfc/2555
 [bad-rows-rfc]: https://discourse.snowplowanalytics.com/t/a-new-bad-row-format/2558